tgstation/tgstation-server/README.md

 For the Windows service version stop the `tgstation-server-4` service

 For the console version press `Ctrl+C` or send a SIGQUIT to the ORIGINAL dotnet process

+For the docker version run `docker stop tgs`

 ## Integrating